Xtortion/Tweaked-s1engine-Classic/README.md

 ![Read-Only Example](https://i.imgur.com/d9kfprc.png)

+__EDIT: If you do Lakan's prison, make sure to use the engine with the NORMAL particle count, it will crash your client otherwise.
+It's only in this dungeon.__

 All of them are tweaked engines.
 The FPS engines are highly tweaked ones for maximum FPS.
 I highly recommend using the "FPS S1Engine".
 Do you do both PvP and PvE and your system ain't too bad, you might want to go for the normal particles one.